Combined Arms Center commander visits Grafenwoehr

 Lt.
-Gen. James Rainey, commander of the U.S. Army Combined Arms Center, left, and 7th Army Training Command commander Brig.
-Gen. Christopher Norrie walk into the 7th ATC headquarters at Tower Barracks, Grafenwoehr, Germany, March 12, 2021.
+Gen. James Rainey, commander of the U.S. Army Combined Arms Center, talks to Col. Heath McCormick, Joint Multinational Simulations Center, and Lt.
+Col. Gregory Pavlichko, chief of operations at JMSC, at Camp Aachen, Grafenwoehr, Germany, March 12, 2021.
 Rainey visited a number of 7th Army Training Command’s sites to learn more about the organization’s operations.
-(U.S. Army photo by Staff Sgt.
-Christopher Stewart)
+(U.S. Army photo by Spc.
+Zachary Stahlberg)

 |Date Taken: